z-sztrom/eiffel-remrem-library/README.md

 # Usage

-If we want to send any request to remrem-service first we have to build remrem-client like this.
+If we want to send any request to REMReM-service first we have to build REMReM-client like this.

     RemremClient client = RemremClient.builder()
             .setUrl(URL)